mcvarandas/scrabble/README.md

-# scrabble
+# Scrabble

-Practice project from Learn Python 3 Codecademy Course
+Process some data from a group of friends playing Scrabble